 Turns out our generational drug, aka Panadol isn’t available in a lot of countries which is why you need to make sure you take your stash.

 I remember these spicy sticks accompanying the weirdest dishes at home.
 Daal, corn soup, khausay, you name it.

 Desi moms put together the strangest leftovers and make the most divine food.

 Regardless, there’s a hundred per cent chance this delicacy won’t be available anywhere else so maybe dedicate some luggage space to these OGs!

 If you’re a mom or just somebody who’s enthusiastic about cooking, this might be very important for you.

 Apparently, these bad boys aren’t available in the US which means people have to turn to other alternatives.
 So if you’re looking to make something desi with the right amount of spice, pack up!

-But there are somethings which can’t be tin packed, like the never-ending wedding festivities, the post rain shakarkandi walas, the sense of somebody having your back almost all the time.
+But there are some things which can’t be canned, like the never-ending wedding festivities, the post rain shakarkandi walas, and the sense of somebody having your back almost all the time.
 I’m sorry but those things are very Pakistan-centric and only available in the best brown country ever!